List of World Heritage in Danger

 Countries with World Heritage Sites in danger.
 Number of sites indicated by colour:

 The Church of the Nativity, traditionally thought to be the birthplace of Jesus, is one of several sites to have been designated as a World Heritage Site and World Heritage in Danger in the same year.
 In 2019 it was removed from the danger list.

-The List of World Heritage in Danger is compiled by the United Nations Educational, Scientific and Cultural Organization (UNESCO) through the World Heritage Committee according to Article 11.4 of the World Heritage Convention, established in 1972 to designate and manage World Heritage Sites.
-Entries in the list are threatened World Heritage Sites whose conservation requires major operations and for which "assistance has been requested".
-The list is intended to increase international awareness of the threats and to encourage counteractive measures.
+The List of World Heritage in Danger is compiled by the United Nations Educational, Scientific and Cultural Organization (UNESCO) through the World Heritage Committee, in accordance with Article 11.4 of the World Heritage Convention, and was established in 1972 to designate and manage World Heritage Sites.
+The list includes sites that are under threat and whose conservation requires major interventions and for which "assistance has been requested".
+It is intended to raise international awareness of these threats and to encourage counteractive measures against them.
 Threats to a site can be either proven imminent threats or potential dangers to a site.

-For natural sites, ascertained dangers include the serious decline in the population of an endangered or other valuable species or the deterioration of natural beauty or scientific value of a property caused by human activities such as logging, pollution, settlement, mining, agriculture or major public works.
-For cultural properties, they include serious deterioration of materials, structure, ornaments or architectural coherence and the loss of historical authenticity or cultural significance.
-Potential dangers for both cultural and natural sites include development projects, armed conflicts, insufficient management systems or changes in the legal protective status of the properties.
-For cultural sites, gradual changes due to geology, climate or environment can also be potential dangers.
+For natural sites, ascertained dangers include the serious decline in the population of an endangered or other valuable species, as well as the deterioration of a property's natural beauty or scientific value caused by human activities.
+These activities may include logging, pollution, settlement, mining, agriculture or major public works.
+For cultural properties, ascertained dangers include the serious deterioration of materials, structure, ornamentation, or architectural coherence, as well as the loss of historical authenticity or cultural significance.
+Potential dangers for both cultural and natural sites include development projects, armed conflicts, inadequate management systems or changes in the legal protective status of the properties.
+For cultural sites, gradual changes resulting from geological, climatic, or environmental factors may also be potential dangers.

 Before a property is inscribed on the List of World Heritage in Danger, its condition is assessed and a potential programme for corrective measures is developed in cooperation with the State Party involved.
 The final decision about inscription is made by the committee.
 Financial support from the World Heritage Fund may be allocated by the committee for listed properties.
 The state of conservation is reviewed yearly, after which the committee may request additional measures, delete the property from the list if the threats have ceased or consider deletion from both the List of World Heritage in Danger and the World Heritage List.
 Of the three former UNESCO World Heritage Sites, the Dresden Elbe Valley and the Liverpool Maritime Mercantile City were delisted after placement on the List of World Heritage in Danger while the Arabian Oryx Sanctuary was directly delisted.
 Some sites have been designated as World Heritage Sites and World Heritage in Danger in the same year, such as the Church of the Nativity, traditionally considered to be the birthplace of Jesus.